93 results found

 Reid MJA, Silva S, Arinaminpathy N, et al., 2020, Building a tuberculosis-free world while responding to the COVID-19 pandemic, LANCET, Vol: 396, Pages: 1312-1313, ISSN: 0140-6736

-Arinaminpathy N, Das J, McCormick T, et al., 2020, Quantifying heterogeneity in SARS-CoV-2 transmission during the lockdown in India., medRxiv
+Arinaminpathy N, Das J, McCormick TH, et al., 2020, Quantifying heterogeneity in SARS-CoV-2 transmission during the lockdown in India.

 The novel SARS-CoV-2 virus shows marked heterogeneity in its transmission.
 Here, we used data collected from contact tracing during the lockdown in Punjab, a major state in India, to quantify this heterogeneity, and to examine implications for transmission dynamics.
 We found evidence of heterogeneity acting at multiple levels: in the number of potentially infectious contacts per index case, and in the per-contact risk of infection.
 Incorporating these findings in simple mathematical models of disease transmission reveals that these heterogeneities act in combination to strongly influence transmission dynamics.
 Standard approaches, such as representing heterogeneity through secondary case distributions, could be biased by neglecting these underlying interactions between heterogeneities.
 We discuss implications for policy, and for more efficient contact tracing in resource-constrained settings such as India.
 Our results highlight how contact tracing, an important public health measure, can also provide important insights into epidemic spread and control.